 Headstand pose

 To perform the head stand/ sirsasana pose one need to be in noticeably clear and active through both mind and body.
 This pose is done by inverting your body I.e., head to the ground and legs in the air.
 The head is grasped by both palms and both elbow acts as the support to the head.
+This pose is known to boost your thinking capacity.
+If you are thinking yoga for self-realization headstand pose is for you.

 Lord Ram, Hanuman and Ravana-Triangular relationship